Introducing a new way to navigate by topics. Access the latest news, data, publications and more around topics of interest.

 See what's coming up in releases and reports.

-The annual revision has not changed the overall trend in the goods and services balance.
-On an annual basis, the goods and services deficit was revised less than 1 percent for nearly all years; the exception was 2009, when it was revised up 1.7 percent.
-For 2010, the goods and services deficit was revised up $4.3 billion, or 0.9 percent.
-The goods deficit was revised down for all years; the services surplus was revised up for 1999-2007 and down for 2008-2010.
+This annual revision has not changed the overall trend in the goods and services balance.
+On an annual basis, the goods and services deficit was revised down 0.6 percent for 2009, was revised down 1.1 percent for 2010, and was virtually unrevised for 2011.
+The goods deficit was revised down for 2009 and 2010 and up for 2011; the services surplus was revised up for all three years.
+These revisions reflect newly available and revised source data and minor improvements to estimation methodologies.

-The 2010 not seasonally adjusted Census-basis goods statistics were revised to redistribute monthly data that arrived too late for inclusion in the month of transaction but that were included, initially, in the month in which the data were received.
-In addition, corrections were made to previously published 2010 statistics.
-Seasonal and trading-day adjustments were then recalculated, and the seasonally adjusted current-dollar series were revised beginning with 2008.
-The chain-weighted dollar series were also revised beginning with statistics for 2008.
+Goods on a Census basis for 2011 were revised to 1) redistribute monthly data that arrived too late for inclusion in the month of transaction and were initially included in the month in which the data were received and 2) apply corrections to previously published 2011 statistics.
+In addition, statistics for 2009-2011 were revised as a result of the reclassification of several commodities to end-use categories; these reclassifications were introduced in March 2012 beginning with the January 2012 statistics.
+Seasonal and trading-day adjustments were then recalculated, and the seasonally adjusted current-dollar series were revised for January 2009 to March 2012.

 |Exhibit 1||U.S. International Trade in Goods and Services|